Critical decay exponent of the pair contact process with diffusion: Introduction

-Meanwhile, numerical results which seem contradictory to the DP hypothesis were also published.
-The critical behavior of the driven pair contact process with diffusion~\cite{PHP2005a,PHP2005b} seems to suggest that the PCPD cannot be described by a field theory with a single component field, which is not compatible with the DP conjecture~\cite{J1981,G1982}.
-Besides, the existence of non-trivial crossover from the PCPD to the DP~\cite{PP2006,PP2009} also suggests the non-DP nature of the PCPD.
-Naturally, these studies have been invoked to support the non-DP hypothesis.
+At the same time, numerical studies supporting the non-DP hypothesis are also available.
+The critical behavior of the driven pair contact process with diffusion~\cite{PHP2005a,PHP2005b} seems to suggest that the PCPD cannot be described by a field theory with a single component field, which makes the PCPD not satisfy the prerequisite of the DP conjecture~\cite{J1981,G1982}.
+Besides, the existence of non-trivial crossover from the PCPD to the DP~\cite{PP2006,PP2009} was invoked to support the non-DP nature of the PCPD.

-Since the controversy is due to the strong corrections to scaling, it is necessary to tame the corrections to scaling at our disposal.
-To this end, this paper suggests a systematic method to find the leading correction to scaling from numerical simulations.
-Once corrections to scaling are determined, the effective exponents can be systematically analyzed and one can evaluate the critical exponents.
-In this way, this paper will find numerical values of critical exponents of the PCPD.
+Since the controversy arises from numerical difficulty of finding accurate value of critical exponents due to strong corrections to scaling, it is necessary to tame the corrections to scaling at our disposal.
+To this end, this paper exploits a systematic method suggested in Ref.~\cite{P2013} to find corrections to scaling without prior knowledge of leading asymptotic behavior.
+Once the strength of corrections to scaling is determined, the effective exponent can be systematically analyzed to get an accurate estimate of the critical exponent.
+In this paper, we find the critical decay exponent $\delta$ by extensive Monte Carlo simulations, using the method briefly mentioned above.

-The paper is organized as follows: after introducing the model in Sec.~\ref{Sec:model}, we develop a method to calculate the corrections to scaling and then estimate critical decay exponent $\delta$, using the knowledge of the corrections to scaling in Sec.~\ref{Sec:results}.
-In Sec.~\ref{Sec:z}, we study the finite size scaling as well as microscopic absorbing phase transitions to find other exponents.
-For comparison, microscopic absorbing phase transitions of a PCPD-like model belonging to the DP class are also investigated.
+The paper is organized as follows: Section~\ref{Sec:model} consists of two parts.
+To be self-contained, Sec.~\ref{Sec:rule} introduces the dynamic rules of the PCPD and describes the expected behavior of the order parameter in each phase.
+Also an algorithm to simulate the stochastic dynamics is detailed with comparison to previous studies.
+In Sec.~\ref{Sec:method}, a method to estimate the leading corrections-to-scaling term is explained.
+Numerical estimate of the critical decay exponent is presented in Sec.~\ref{Sec:results}, using the method explained in Sec.~\ref{Sec:method}.
+Section~\ref{Sec:cross} studies crossover behavior from two extreme points of the model, $d=0$ (without diffusion) and $d\rightarrow 1$ with a suitable time rescale (mean field), to the PCPD.
 Section~\ref{Sec:sum} summarizes the work.